 Depending on how close you are to your colleague, any of the above could be appropriate – all you have to do is make sure that you send it at the right time to arrive at the right time.

-Sometimes finding the right words for your card can be tricky, even if you are close to the colleague to who you are sending a get-well card.
+Sometimes finding the right words for a get well soon message for boss can be tricky, even if you are close to the colleague to who you are sending a get-well card.
 You may want to send them a card individually or as an office.